The Configure Command

 The OAuth mechanism in use in your Keyfactor ACME environment may or may not require this.

-The token endpoint URL for the identity provider used to authenticate from Keyfactor ACME to Keyfactor Command.
+The token endpoint URL for the identity provider used to authenticate from Keyfactor ACME to Keyfactor Command if OAuth authentication is used for Keyfactor Command.

 The name of the Keyfactor ACME database.